-The Apollo processing rack is capable of running on its own internally generated synchronization clock, however where more than one rack is networked together, it is essential that they are all fed and locked to the same derived sync source to ensure clean audio and seamless system data transmission.
+Artemis processing racks are capable of running on their own internally generated synchronization clock, however where more than one rack is networked together, it is essential that they are all fed and locked to the same derived sync source to ensure clean audio and seamless system data transmission.

-Even with a single console, general rules of good practise dictate that the audio console should be locked to the same derived sync source as the surrounding digital equipment for clean transfer of audio between devices.
+Even with a single Apollo / Artemis console, general rules of good practise dictate that the audio console should be locked to the same derived sync source as the surrounding digital equipment for clean transfer of audio between devices.